Dairy Free Chocolate Chip Cookies

 - In a small bowl, sift the flour and add the baking soda and salt and mix together.
 In a separate bowl, whisk together the softened butter, brown sugar, superfine sugar, egg, and vanilla extract until smooth.
 Gently add the dry ingredients into the wet and mix until just combined.
 Fold through the chocolate chips.

-- Cover the mixing bowl and refrigerate the bowl for at least an hour (and up to two days).
+- For thicker cookies, cover the mixing bowl and refrigerate the bowl for at least an hour (and up to two days).
+Or skip this step if you prefer thin cookies.

 - Preheat the oven to 180C/350F.
 Line two large baking sheets with parchment paper and set aside.